ernest-bruce/human-internet/humanity/humanity.md

 ## IDENTITY, ENCRYPTION
 the current internet infrastructure does not provide the protections required to guarantee the privacy and security of personal·data
-· a new infrastructure is needed, based on *real·identity* and strong encryption
+· a new infrastructure is needed that is based on *attested·identity* and *strong·encryption*
+· to effectively protect your identity and your personal·data, this infrastructure must:

+* guarantee that you deal with *real people* and the ones you expect, and that others know that they are dealing with you and not an imposter
+* make the natural state of your personal·data *unreadable* by entities you have not authorized to access it

+&nbsp;

 there are a number of [initiatives](http://identity.foundation "Decentralized Identity Foundation") and [projects](https://www.theverge.com/2019/3/4/18249895/web-authentication-webauthn-world-wide-web-consortium-w3c-standard-browsers "The Verge: The web just took a big step toward a password-free future") that aim at providing strong identity on the internet
-· but they are *worthless* if they do not have as their foundation a link to a person’s *real* identity (using credentials such as passports or other government-issued identification which include identifiers such as photo, name, and birthdate) and are unable to guarantee that someone cannot assume a fake identity (or an identity that does not belong to that person) using contrived or stolen credentials
+· but they are *worthless* if they do not have as their foundation a link to a person’s *real* identity (using credentials such as passports or other government-issued documents that include identifiers such as photo, name, and birthdate)
+· without those guarantees, these systems are unable to guarantee that someone cannot assume a fake identity (or an identity that does not belong to that person) using contrived or stolen credentials
 · *privacy* is not the same as *anonymity*
-· in the human·internet, the former is desired, the latter is not
+· in the human·internet, privacy is enforced and anonymity is not allowed

 you must be able to trust that every entity you deal with in the digital·world is real
-· the infrastructure on which entities operate must guarantee that they (individuals and organizations) are legal entities whose identities have been attested by trusted and accredited human·beings, such as notaries·public
-· this attestation must be done every five years
+· the infrastructure on which entities operate must guarantee that they (individuals and organizations) are legal entities whose identities have been attested by trusted and accredited human·beings, such as notaries·public (this attestation must be done every five years)
 · no entity can be anonymous or use false identifying information to connect with other entities or publish content
 · you must be able to easily and *immediately* verify the source of any content you see to determine its authenticity

-a second necessary aspect of protecting a person’s privacy is encryption
+a second necessary aspect of protecting a person’s privacy is *encryption*
-· personal·information must be strongly digitally locked so that entities who somehow get access to that information are not able to read it
+· personal·information must be digitally locked so that entities who somehow get access to that information are not able to read it
-· only entities with authorization from the owner of a particular set of data should have the key with which that data can be decrypted
+· only entities with authorization from the owner of a particular set of data should have the key with which that data can be unlocked (decrypted)
 · entities with control over encrypted personal·data must perform decryption operations in specialized devices that are strongly protected from access by all entities
-· these devices are called secure elements
+· these devices are called [secure·elements][secure·element]

 &nbsp;
 &nbsp;